Acostill/scipts/readme.md

     Example:
     ```makesite mySite```
     (Inside mySite will be three files called mySite.html,
-    mySite.css, and mySite.js, and one folder called images)
+    mySite.css, and mySite.js, and one folder called images)<br>

     3. Html file will should launch in your default browser.
 Then the
     html, css, and js files should be opened in Visual Studio Code